 It’s that time of the year again when millions of people throng in front of their television sets to watch the game that cannot be named.
 There’s no other event in America that attracts such an enormous audience.
 Not only are they glued to their TV screens, but they’re peeking at their smartphones to engage in social media chatter.
-78% of the audience have a second-screen for real-time interactions and conversations about the game.
+In 2018, 48 million people joined in on the Super Bowl conversation on Twitter and Facebook.
 This kind of an audience is opportune for brands.

 Brands sneakily talking about the Super Bowl is no big secret.
-Twitter recently announced a separate award for non-sponsors that win great engagement on Twitter on their Super Bowl content.
-Like in the past, we decided to dig deeper around the pool of Big Game mentions on Facebook, Twitter and Instagram from 2013 through 2017 using Discover.
+Twitter recently announced a separate award for non-sponsors that score great engagement on Twitter on their Super Bowl content.
+Like in the past, we decided to dig deeper around the pool of Big Game mentions on Facebook, Twitter, and Instagram in 2018 using Discover.

-With an ever increasing amount of content being published during the Super Bowl season, brands channel their creative demons to produce a hotpot of marketing strategies.
-There’s no single formula to hitting it big with social media and it certainly requires some luck as well.
+With an ever-increasing amount of content being published during the Super Bowl season, brands channel their creative demons to produce a hotpot of marketing strategies.
+There’s no single formula for hitting it big with social media and it certainly requires some luck as well.

 In 2014, beer brand Newcastle Ale decided it would make a Super Bowl ad that acknowledged that it couldn’t afford to advertise during the Super Bowl.
 It hired actress Anna Kendrick, who jokes in the video that she isn’t “beer-commercial hot.”
 Their integrated campaign included a microsite, trailers and behind-the-scene videos amounting to more than 10 million views.

 A rap face-off between two internet legends, Peter Dinklage and Morgan Freeman, with a catchy take on ‘A Song of Fire and Ice’ seems to be a recipe for success and massive social engagement.
 Dinklage and Freeman represented two products of the same brand (Doritos and Mountain Dew respectively).